 But you're here right now… and we're so glad you are!
 You're one step closer to exerting more self control, feeling accomplished, and finding your personal flow.
 And that's something to celebrate.

-Read on to learn more about how to track habits successfully, regardless of your past successes (or failures).
-We'll also introduce you to 8 habit trackers and methods that will fit seamlessly into your daily routine, and help you level up your life.
+Read on to learn more about how to track habits successfully regardless of your past successes (or failures).
+We'll also introduce you to the 12 best habit tracker apps and methods that will fit seamlessly into your daily routine, and help you level up your life.

 What is a habit tracker?